From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Experiments

-\textbf{Evaluation metrics}.
-For our main experiments, we report the \textit{success rates} of completing tasks and \textit{the number of in-game steps} used by the agent over 30 runs of each task for each combination of baseline method and LLM.
-Higher success rates and lower required steps indicate better performance.
+For our main experiments, we report the average \textit{success rates} of completing tasks and \textit{the number of in-game steps} used by the agent over 30 runs of each task for each combination of baseline method and LLM.
+Higher success rates and lower required steps indicate better performance, and the average steps include those from failed runs.
+This is so that a given model is not rewarded for failing on all the difficult, long-horizon tasks while only succeeding on the simple, short-horizon ones.
+This would lower the model's average steps if the metric were conditional on success, which may overstate the model's performance.

-We conduct an ablation study in Section~\ref{sec:plan_ablation} and use metrics based on classical planning literature to assess the quality of the plans generated~\cite{ghallab2004automated}.
-We use goal satisfaction, soundness, completeness, and efficiency.
-The definitions of the metrics can be found in Appendix~\ref{appendix:plan_metrics}.
-The metrics are calculated using information from the retrieved goal tree for a given task.
-Using these metrics instead of success rate and in-game steps allows us to focus on the differences in generated plans without needing to consider other factors that may cause the agent to fail, such as the stochasticity of environment.
+We conduct an ablation study in Section~\ref{sec:plan_ablation} and use metrics based on classical planning literature to assess the quality of the plans generated~\citep{ghallab2004automated}.
+We use goal satisfaction, soundness, completeness, and efficiency, which are defined in Section~\ref{sec:plan_ablation}, and are calculated using information from the retrieved goal tree for a given task.
+Using these metrics instead of success rate and in-game steps allows us to focus on the differences in generated plans without needing to consider other factors that may cause the agent to fail, such as the stochasticity of the environment.
+For all our experimental results, we report confidence intervals and identify the best performing models using pairwise t-tests using an alpha of 0.05.

-After we generate a plan using the baselines and our method, we adopt STEVE-1 to convert text instructions into keyboard and mouse controls~\cite{lifshitz2023steve}.
+After we generate a plan using the baselines and our method, we adopt STEVE-1 to convert text instructions into keyboard and mouse controls~\citep{lifshitz2023steve}.
 However, STEVE-1 is incapable of directly performing complex tasks that require multiple steps, hence the need for a planner that can decompose complex tasks into simpler ones.
-More details about the experimental setup can be found in Appendix~\ref{appendix:exp_details}.